PolVilniusTech/public.incident.reporting.timeline.md/timeline/RandomCorner.md

 * According the Article "Even second in interrupted communication could lead into an incident for a Autonomous Vehicle".
 * In a wake of a global diplomatic disability the autonomous vehicles are under never ending threat that their weak points gonna be used by villains, criminals and terrorists, persons from 3rd-side with will into sabotage, diversions and demolishing.
 * According authors of Scientific Article [Wang, J., Zhang, L., Huang, Y., & Zhao, J. (2020).
 Safety of autonomous vehicles.
 Journal of advanced transportation, 2020(1), 8867757.
 Available from wiley.com](https://onlinelibrary.wiley.com/doi/full/10.1155/2020/8867757) exists plausibility for analysis (i.e. static) of the public on-road AV accident reports.
 * The one problem of [ec.europa.eu](https://ec.europa.eu/commission/presscorner/detail/en/ip_24_3231) decision for including only China with aim to safeguard European Union EV's producers is a fail.
 There are number of other Countries who produce better EV's than ones in the EU (look up ahead).
-Building officially, financially and jurisdictionally recognised facilities for EV's production directly in the EU should be a key move for Companies who should want to leverage this tarrif [i.e. introduction of a production cap per Year w/o tarrif].
+Building officially, financially and jurisdictionally recognised facilities for EV's production directly in the EU could be a key move for Companies who want's to leverage this tarrif [i.e. introduction of a production cap per Year w/o tarrif].
 Hilarious decision of a [lrytas.lt](https://www.lrytas.lt/auto/rinka/2024/06/30/news/kinijoje-pagamintas-transporto-priemones-pristatinejo-kaip-italiskas-skelbia-kiek-milijonu-del-to-teks-sumoketi-32629310) risk of good and bad Chinese EV's.
 European Union consumption in road only transport sector is 262 627 thousand tonnes of oil equivalent (2020 Year).
 * Company from United States report latest data on Autonomous Road Vehicle: nearly 8 million miles are driven with vehicle using Autopilot technology before an accident occurs [tesla.com](https://www.tesla.com/VehicleSafetyReport).
 ```